loczaj/c64-console/README.md

 The project consists of 3 parts.
 A "server" program written in C64 assembly, a Linux kernel module named "c64_console", and the console emulator program.

+The project was developed as a hobby gadget in 2002-2003.

 ### Content of the directory tree:

 |  Path  | Description |